k0626089/parenthesis-ui/README.md

 You can get the Parenthesis icon for [mac](https://github.com/k0626089/parenthesis-ui/raw/master/assets/icons/icon.icns) and [windows](https://github.com/k0626089/parenthesis-ui/raw/master/assets/icons/icon.ico)

+## Furure plans
+I'm thinking of adding bright mode for syntax themes with white background.

 ## Who are you?
 I am a student.
 Studying Computer Science at Hanyang Univ.